thoughtbot/maybe_haskell/book/functor/choices.md

 substitute because you can't produce a value of type `a` out of nowhere.

-Even if you did know the type (say you were given a `Maybe Int`) it would be unfair to your callers to take on the responsibility of selecting a safe substitute.
+Even if you did know the type (say you were given a `Maybe Int`) it would be unfair to your callers if you defined the safe substitute yourself.
 In one case `0` might be best because we're going to add something, but in another `1` would be better because we plan to multiply.
 It's best to let them handle it themselves using a utility function like `fromMaybe`:

 ```haskell
 fromMaybe :: a -> Maybe a -> a